Skip to main content

 Contributors netapp-yvonneo netapp-jolieg

-Before installing the Cumulus software and RCFs on a NVIDIA SN2100 storage switch, ensure that:
+You must verify that the following conditions exist before installing the Cumulus software and RCFs on a NVIDIA SN2100 storage switch:

 • Your system can support NVIDIA SN2100 storage switches.